MariiaKrestenko/MariiaKrestenko/README.md

 technology and people together to solve problems and support better decisions.

 I’m drawn to data science because real-world data reflects how things actually are.
-Once you start analysing it, you’re not just “doing numbers” - it’s uncovering patterns that can change decisions, workflows and in small ways, the world around us.
+Once you start analysing it, it's not just “doing numbers” but uncovering patterns that can change decisions, workflows and the world around us.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?logo=pandas&logoColor=white)